fonoster/routr/SPECS.md

   => doProcess(message) and return updated request/response
 ```

+> The default gRPC port at the Message Processor is SHOULD be `51901`.

 **Non-functional Requirements**

 The following requirements are important to have for an implementation of a *Message Processor*: